bjssacademy/fundamentals-clean-code/furtherreading.md

 ### Tim Ottinger on Names

 A reflection on naming things, and what's changed since Clean Code was written.
-Not much, it turns out, but the reflections on programming as a social activity (names are social) is far more important than it ever was.
+Not much, it turns out, but the reflections on programming as a social activity (names are social) are more important than ever.

 - [Meaningful names revisted, Tim Ottinger](https://www.industriallogic.com/blog/meaningful-names-revisited/)